 For example, if we assign Person 1 to Task 1, Person 2 to task 2 and Person 3 to Task 3, Tasks Assigned equals Supply and Persons Assigned equals Demand.
 This solution has a total cost of 147.

 It is not necessary to use trial and error.
 We shall describe next how the Excel Solver can be used to quickly find the optimal solution.

 To find the optimal solution, execute the following steps.

-1. On the Data tab, click Solver.
+1. On the Data tab, in the Analyze group, click Solver.